Metacognition – awareness and understanding of one’s own thought processes.

 A Metacognitive composer will think about the process they are going to use to create their composition.
 They will consider the tools that they need – Metacognitive tools – and these may include the brief, a chord pattern a melody etc. When they start their composition they are constantly thinking about what they are doing and reflecting on it.

 The most important part of a GCSE or A-Level performance is the practice that goes into the performance.
-But the student who doesn’t apply Metacognition to their own personal rehearsal time will not be as successful as the one that does.
+But the student who doesn’t apply Metacognition to their own personal rehearsal time will not be as successful.
 A Metacognitive performer will be constantly thinking about how they can improve and the apply that to their playing.
 They won’t be simply playing a piece from beginning to end and assuming that is enough practice.
-They will reflect on past performances, look at past processes and then work out what bars, or sections of a piece they need to work on. they need to think about how they might solve a problem with a piece – a long scalic run might be improved by playing more scales for example.
+They will reflect on past performances, look at past processes and then work out what bars, or sections of a piece they need to work on.
+Students need to think about how they might solve a problem with a piece.
+A long scalic run might be improved by playing more scales.

 3. Essay Writing

 Metacognition is now a key word for myself and my students.
-I am going to be continually looking at the concept with my classes and I will let you know how I get on.
+I am going to be continually looking at the concept with my classes.
 I will also be reading a few books on the subject that I will let you know about.

 Let’s get our students thinking about their thinking.
 The results will be clear – they will learn more and make more progress.